w3c/web-advertising/serverdeclaration.md

 In addition user agents have implemented procedures that by default restrict the ability of embedded sub-resources to access cookies.
 Some of these sub-resources may be managed by the same entity managing the top-level site, or have previously been given explicit consent by the user.
-A machine-readable mechanism to record this would be useful.
+A machine-readable mechanism to record this could be useful.

 The following is a possible JSON encoding that can deliver the required machine-readable information so that a user agent can make it accessible by the user in an standardised and easily digestible way,